LucyHeath/Lay-by/README.md

 ### Profile page

 ### Styling
 This was achieved with a combination of Bootstrap and Sass.
 I styled the forms and we worked collaboratively on the visual design through the rest of the pages and components.
-We standardised features like colour palette, buttons etc.
+We standardised features like the colour palette, buttons etc.

 ## Back-end